SergeyPodgornyy/convert-html-to-doc/README.md

 ## Adding PHP extensions

-You need to enable PHP Extension ZipArchive and PHP Extension xmllib.
+You need to enable **PHP Extension ZipArchive** and **PHP Extension xmllib**.

-_The libxml extension is enabled by default, although it may be disabled with **--disable-libxml**._ By default.
+> _The libxml extension is enabled by default, although it may be disabled with **--disable-libxml**._

+By default.
 So you have to install `libxml` in your system running `sudo apt-get install libxml2-dev`, and php will use it automatically.

 ZipArchive can be installed using `pecl` command: `pecl install zip`.
 If you haven't installed `pecl` on your machine, type in console `sudo apt-get install php-pear`.